The Eye of Argon: Readings

 Reading The Eye of Argon aloud has been made into a game, as described by SF critic Dave Langford in SFX magazine: "The challenge of death, at SF conventions, is to read The Eye of Argon aloud, straight-faced, without choking and falling over.
 The grandmaster challenge is to read it with a squeaky voice after inhaling helium.
 What fun we fans have."
-Strict rules also include not laughing and reading all mistakes exactly as written.
-Making it through three-quarters of a page is considered an extraordinary accomplishment.
 To encourage the game, a "Competitive Reading Edition" of the story is freely available, which is a careful copy of the original publication.